pga03/docs-first-discovery/src/documents/congratulations.md

 Displays the congratulations message.

-## Adding a Congratulations Panel to a Component/Grade
+## Using the Congratulations Panel

 *Option 1*: Typically this component integrated into the First Discovery Tool by supplying it as a type option in the